Salviati (glassmakers): History

-In World War II, the Salviati building on the Grand Canal in Venice was occupied by the Nazis and used as a Nazi Headquarters.
+In World War II, the Palazzo Salviati on the Grand Canal of Venice was occupied by the Nazis and used as a Nazi Headquarters.
 The Camerino family fled the Holocaust to various locations throughout the world including the UK, USA, Israel, and South Africa.
 In 1898, the company's new London premises at 235 Regent Street (now the Apple Store) incorporated a set of mosaic armorials along the façade, which are still visible today and were restored in 1999.

-The company was founded by Dr Antonio Salviati, a lawyer from Vicenza in Northern Italy.
+The company was founded by Antonio Salviati, a lawyer from Vicenza in Northern Italy.

 In 1971, the House of Salviati collaborated with the Laurel Lamp Company to produce original Murano art glass sculptures employed in table lamps which were featured at the Los Angeles Furnishings Mart.

 The company was later acquired in 1999 by the French glassmaker that would later be known as Arc International.